Indigo® Platinum Mastercard® Credit Card review

-You can check on your account on the go through your mobile device.
-This will help you monitor your spending and use your account responsibly.
+- Access your account through mobile.
+Check your account on the go through your mobile device, which will help you monitor your spending and use your account responsibly.

 What to watch out for

-You’ll receive a 23.9% variable APR on purchases.
-This is a high interest rate given the average credit card APR is around 16%.
+- High purchase APR.
+You’ll receive a high fixed APR on purchases.
 However, it’s not uncommon for subprime unsecured cards to have APRs well above the average rate.

-If you make a late payment, Celtic Bank may apply a 29.9% penalty APR to all of your balances.
-You may be saddled with this rate indefinitely.
+- Penalty APR.
+If you make a late payment, Celtic Bank may apply a fixed penalty APR to all of your balances.
+You may be saddled with this higher rate indefinitely.

-Before applying for the Indigo® Platinum Mastercard® Credit Card, read the card’s terms and conditions.
-If you’ve decided on the card, check that you are eligible and have the required information.
+Before filling out the prequalification form for the Indigo® Platinum Mastercard® Credit Card, read the card’s terms and conditions.
+If you’ve decided on the card, make sure you’re eligible and that you have the required information on-hand:

-- You’re at least 19 years old if you’re a resident of Alabama.
+- Be at least 19 years old if you live in Alabama

 Required documents and information

-- In some cases, your bank account information, employment details and annual income.
+- In some cases, bank account information, employment details and annual income

 What credit score do I need?

-Celtic Bank doesn’t specify a minimum credit score for this card.
-However, it offers the product to those who are trying to improve their credit.
-The higher your credit score, the more likely you’ll be approved.
+Celtic Bank offers the product to those with less than perfect credit.
+The higher your credit score, the more likely you’ll prequalify.

 Customers have mixed reviews for the Indigo® Platinum Mastercard® Credit Card.
 Some cardholders say payments post quickly and the card helped them improve their credit.
 Others say they’ve received low credit limits, the customer service is confusing and it can be difficult to complete payments.

 Celtic Bank isn’t accredited by the Better Business Bureau (BBB).
 It earns a B rating from the agency.
-As of this writing, it has 20 customer complaints; however, according to the BBB most of them have been answered or resolved.
+As of October 2020, it has over 90 customer complaints; however, according to the BBB, half of them have been answered or resolved.

 I got the card.
 Now what?

-Late and returned payments come with fees as high as $38.
-Overlimit transactions also come with fees as high as $38.
+- Avoid fees.
+Late and returned payments come with fees as high as $40.
+Overlimit transactions also come with fees as high as $40.

+- Contact customer service.
 If you have questions about or issues with your account, contact the number on the back of your credit card.
-Alternatively, call 1-866-946-9545.
+Alternatively, call 866-946-9545.

 The Indigo® Platinum Mastercard® Credit Card doesn’t come with many benefits.
 However, it’s an unsecured card that may help you improve your credit if used correctly.
-As your credit score increases, you may be able to apply for a rewards or balance transfer card.
+As your credit score increases, you may be able to apply for a rewards card or find a balance transfer card.

 Frequently asked questions